mediabots/Wordpress-Php-Image-Hosting-Script/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MySQL any version

+* Compatibility :
-Any Wordpress hosting
+>Any Wordpress hosting

-OR
+>OR

-Any Shared hosting with cPanel/WebMin/Plesk/DirectAdmin control panel
+>Any Shared hosting with cPanel/WebMin/Plesk/DirectAdmin control panel

-OR
+>OR

-Any VPS/Dedicatred sever with Apache/Nginx web server installed + MySQL database management system installed
+>Any VPS/Dedicatred sever with Apache/Nginx web server installed + MySQL database management system installed

 ---